 An attacker subverts an intermediate system used to process XML content and forces the intermediate to modify and/or re-route the processing of the content.
-XML Routing Detour Attacks are Man in the Middle type attacks.
+XML Routing Detour Attacks are Adversary in the Middle type attacks (CAPEC-94).
 The attacker compromises or inserts an intermediate system in the processing of the XML message.
 For example, WS-Routing can be used to specify a series of nodes or intermediaries through which content is passed.
 If any of the intermediate nodes in this route are compromised by an attacker they could be used for a routing detour attack.
-From the compromised system the attacker is able to route the XML process to other nodes of his or her choice and modify the responses so that the normal chain of processing is unaware of the interception.
+From the compromised system the attacker is able to route the XML process to other nodes of their choice and modify the responses so that the normal chain of processing is unaware of the interception.
 This system can forward the message to an outside entity and hide the forwarding and processing from the legitimate processing systems by altering the header information.

-The table(s) below shows the other attack patterns and high level categories that are related to this attack pattern.
-These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
+This table shows the other attack patterns and high level categories that are related to this attack pattern.
+These relationships are defined as ChildOf and ParentOf, and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as CanFollow, PeerOf, and CanAlsoBe are defined to show similar attack patterns that the user may want to explore.

 The attacker must be able to insert or compromise a system into the processing path for the transaction.

-The table below specifies different individual consequences associated with the attack pattern.
+This table specifies different individual consequences associated with the attack pattern.
 The Scope identifies the security property that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in their attack.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a pattern will be used to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

 Bypass Protection Mechanism